 The YNHM’s collection of marine reptile fossils contains specimens from the Lias Group of both Dorset and Whitby.
 See Ichthyosaurs, Sauropterygians, Mosasaurs, and more!

-We house a significicant number of important dinosaur fossils from China, North America and the UK.
+We house a significicant number of important dinosaur fossils from the UK and overseas.
 Specimens range from footprints to fully articulated skeletons.

 A diverse collection of many different species of ancient crocodylomorphs from around the globe.
 Everything from isolated teeth to fully three-dimensional specimens.